 The Caribbean coast of Costa Rica doesn’t follow the tropical tropical dry-rainy season weather pattern.
 Instead, the Caribbean is much more humid and can rain all year long.
 The summer month is October and the rainiest months are June and November on the Caribbean coast.

-The Guanacaste coast has a longer dry season meaning you will get more sunny days on that side, particularly in the Northern area but that means the forest becomes very dry and very yellow, almost like a desert.
-Temperatures can soar into the 100s F (38 C) during March and April.
+The Guanacaste coast dry season turns the forests dry and very yellow, almost like a desert.
+Temperatures can soar into the high 90s and low 100s F (38 C) during March.
+In rainy season, it’ll be around 85 F during the day (29 C).

 Things to do in Pacific vs Caribbean